 If you are in town for 2 days you may want to organise a day (or half-day) tour in the desert.
 It would be such a pity to miss out.
-Also the trip in the north of Qatar is an interesting option, different from the usual touristic route.
+Also, the trip to the north of Qatar is an interesting option, different from the usual touristic route.

-In addition to the activities of Doha in one day I would suggest to spend the second evening/night at the Katara Cultural Village, very popular with the locals during the weekend.
-As an alternative you can check, especially in summer, the Souq Al Wakrah where you can have a swim too.
+In addition to the activities of Doha in one day, I would suggest spending the second evening/night at the Katara Cultural Village, very popular with the locals during the weekend.
+As an alternative, you can check, especially in summer, the Souq Al Wakrah where you can have a swim too.

-Before any trip have a look to the Tourism board official site where you can find everything that’s happening in Qatar during the stay (there are amazing art exhibitions on a regular basis).
+Before any trip have a look at the Tourism board official site where you can find everything that’s happening in Qatar during the stay (there are amazing art exhibitions on a regular basis).

 You have 3 main areas where you can stay in Doha:

 - city centre, great for an easy access to most of the attraction in the city (this is the area I would suggest staying if you have just one night in Doha, only 20-30 minutes by taxi from the airport)

 - the Pearl-Doha, for the most exclusive stay and unique experience (around 40 minutes from the airport)